matthudson1223/menthe/REFACTORING_SUMMARY.md

-# NoteGenius AI - Refactoring Summary
+# Menthe AI - Refactoring Summary

 ## Overview
-This document summarizes the comprehensive refactoring of the NoteGenius AI application to improve maintainability, performance, code quality, and accessibility.
+This document summarizes the comprehensive refactoring of the Menthe AI application to improve maintainability, performance, code quality, and accessibility.

 ## Key Improvements